stephs-repos/databricks-dev-container/README.md

   - deploy the wheel artifact to your workspace, and
   - run it as a Databricks job that references a python wheel.

-I've tested this out on Azure Databricks workspace as well as free edition, but it should work fine on AWS/GCP.
+I've tested this out on Azure Databricks premium workspace as well as free edition.
+It should work fine on AWS/GCP as well.

 The asset bundle is configured to use *serverless* compute in the databricks workspace.
 This took me a while to figure out, some of this stuff is pretty new and not easy to find in the ref docs.